Here are some commonly asked questions and answers on the best baby teeth care.

 Some healthy foods such as dried fruit also contain high levels of sugar and children should be encouraged to rinse their mouths after eating these foods.

-Certainly if thumb sucking is prolonged beyond the baby years there is a real possibility that it could lead to your child having an open bite, flared teeth and possible changes to the upper jaw.
+Certainly if thumb sucking occurs past the time when a child has their permanent teeth there is a real possibility that it could lead to your child having an open bite, flared teeth and possible changes to the upper jaw.

 The Australian Dental Association suggests these guidelines for maintaining healthy teeth: